thomas-xza/COMP16321_python_game/README.md

 are some extra novelty features, to meet the specification.

-##  Underlying Carnegie Mellon MVC concepts - how they works
+##  Underlying Carnegie Mellon MVC concepts - how they work

 The concepts from the CMU template are found within `game_solution.py` *only*.